What documentary-styled photography taught me.

 Doing what you love will make you a better person if you are aware of it.

-Being a documentary-style photographer taught me how to appreciate the little things in life.
-Sometimes, we are too caught up chasing goals and money, we tend to leave out certain aspects of our lives which matters.
+Being a documentary-styled photographer taught me about appreciating the little things in life.
+Sometimes, we are too caught up chasing goals and money and we tend to leave out certain aspects of our lives which matters.
 If you pay close attention to your surroundings, you will start to see the stories the people.
 Live and learn from one another, always.

 Here is a picture I took in London 2 years back and titled, “Tech-NO-logy.”